shimataro/ralu/README.md

 It asymptotes to the identity function at $`x \to \pm \infty`$ and the gradient is $1$.

-In other words, it is unlikely to cause a vanishing/exploding gradient and is well suited for regression problems, CV (CNN), NLP (RNN, Transformer), etc.
+In other words, it is unlikely to cause a vanishing/exploding gradient even when layered and is well suited for regression problems, CV (CNN), NLP (RNN, Transformer), etc.

 ### Beneficial for training

+It is infinitely differentiable (smooth) for all "x", for any parameter "a".
+This property means that it can avoid gradient discontinuities and can lead to more stable training in gradient descent.

-It outputs zero mean values because it is a zero-centred odd function.
+Also, it outputs zero mean values because it is a zero-centred odd function.
 This prevents systematic bias in the activations.

 ### No "dead neuron problems"